blues/app-accelerators/66-remote-apiary-hive-health-monitor/README.md

 2. **Claim the Notecard.** Power up the unit at a location with cellular coverage.
 The Notecard associates with your project on its first cellular sync.
 This initial sync is also essential for Starnote: it registers the device, downloads the current satellite ephemeris, and sets device time — all required before NTN transmissions will succeed.
 See the [satellite best practices guide](https://dev.blues.io/starnote/satellite-best-practices/).

-   **First-boot timing note.** The firmware anchors the summary window to the first successful `card.time` response — the moment the Notecard returns a valid epoch rather than an error.
+   **First-boot timing Note.** The firmware anchors the summary window to the first successful `card.time` response — the moment the Notecard returns a valid epoch rather than an error.
 Any sensor readings accumulated before that time anchor are discarded, and the window clock starts from that point.
-The first `hive_summary.qo` note therefore arrives after a full `report_interval_hr` window has elapsed **from the first successful time sync** (default: 24 hours from that anchor), which may be later than first power-up if the unit is commissioned indoors or in a weak-signal location before cellular or satellite lock is achieved.
+The first `hive_summary.qo` Note therefore arrives after a full `report_interval_hr` window has elapsed **from the first successful time sync** (default: 24 hours from that anchor), which may be later than first power-up if the unit is commissioned indoors or in a weak-signal location before cellular or satellite lock is achieved.
 This is intentional — a summary sent before a valid time reference would contain at most a single sensor reading and no meaningful weight delta.

 3. **Set a fleet per apiary yard.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration.
 One fleet per yard lets you apply threshold environment variables at the yard level (all hives in a given orchard see similar ambient conditions) while overriding per-device for any hive that's known to be a heavy producer or an established swarm catcher.

 4. **Set environment variables.** In Notehub, navigate **Fleet → Environment** and set any values below (all are optional; firmware defaults are shown in the table).
 Any value set at fleet or device level overrides the compile-time default on the device's next inbound sync.
 Use [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) to automate fleet assignment based on device metadata.

-   > **Commissioning note — inbound cadence.** The firmware configures `inbound: 10080` (one week) to minimise satellite session costs.
+   > **Commissioning Note — inbound cadence.** The firmware configures `inbound: 10080` (one week) to minimise satellite session costs.
 This means env var changes pushed from Notehub will not be pulled by the device until the next scheduled inbound, which may be up to seven days away.
 During bench commissioning, **force an immediate inbound sync** after each env var change by sending `{"req":"hub.sync"}` from the **Notehub in-browser terminal** (upper right of the Notehub console).
 Alternatively, temporarily shorten the inbound interval for the bench session by sending `{"req":"hub.set","mode":"periodic","outbound":1440,"inbound":15}` from the terminal, and restore the weekly inbound (`"inbound":10080`) before field deployment.

    | Variable | Default | Purpose |
    |---|---|---|